Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 Here you're using the `piegen` to generate arc/slice data from the cities data.
 You're using population as value to determine the size of each arc/slice.

+Piegen is going to add up all of the populations then calculate the slice arc as a percent each city population takes up of the whole.

 Remember the path tutorial?
 You used a function to generate the path data.
-We need to do the same thing here.
-This we are going to generate one path for arc/pie slice.
+You need to do the same thing here.
+This time you are going to generate one path for arc/pie slice.

 Define an arc generator.
 Add the following: